Cherreads

 'I guess that's my sign to go.'

-He looks around, absorbing its unique layout.
+He looks around the room, absorbing its unique layout.

 It's a D-shaped room.
 At the left, rows of seats went along the curved edge, with nine tiered rows forming an elegant arc around the central podiums of seats.
 A whiteboard sits on each desk, accompanied by a soft, cushioned chair behind it.